 The retirement allowance balances are based on an independent actuarial valuation dated April 1, 2020, provided to the Pension and Benefits Division of the Province of Prince Edward Island Civil Service Commission.
 The report was amended for a change in the discount rate to be used in the valuation of the liability, the amendment was dated April 1, 2021.
 The Province of Prince Edward Island projects the total liability in the years between the tri-annual actuarial valuations.
-The amendment was dated April 1, 2021 is reflected in the 2021 projection prepared by the Province of Prince Edward Island.
+The amendment was dated April 1, 2021 projection prepared by the Province of Prince Edward Island.